AMLResearchProject/all-classifiers-2019/Python/Inception-V3.md

 # Inception V3 Deep Learing Convolutional Architecture
 ![Peter Moss Acute Myeloid/Lymphoblastic Leukemia Detection System](../Media/Images/banner.png) Inception V3 by Google is the 3rd version in a series of Deep Learning Convolutional Architectures.
 Inception V3 was trained using a dataset of 1000 classes from the original ImageNet dataset which was trained with over 1 million training images.
+Inception V3 was trained for the ImageNet Large Visual Recognition Challenge where it was a first runner up.

 This README will take you through some information about Inception V3, transfer learning, and how we use these tools in the Acute Myeloid/Lymphoblastic Leukemia AI Research Project.